Sixth Form Standards

 Sixth Form dress is particularly important as the more senior students act as role models for younger pupils and often represent the school on formal occasions.

 Students who consistently meet the Standards will enjoy greater autonomy within the Sixth Form.
 Those who fail to meet the Standards will have freedoms withdrawn and sanctions enforced.
 Students who fail to meet the Standards are challenged and supported by a more structured regime.
 We may inform parents when Standards are not met and we will also use the Standards within regular reviews discussions.
 Further details about our standards are given to students and parents during the application and induction processes.

 Supporting students to meet the Sixth Form Standards

 Students in the Sixth Form are divided into mixed tutor groups consisting of both Year 12 and 13s.
 We intend the tutor to stay with the tutor group throughout the Sixth Form, to maintain a continuity of care and ensure that each student is well known, well understood and fully supported and advised throughout his or her Sixth Form career.

 Teachers will regularly mark students’ work and give them feedback.
-This feedback will inform them clearly about the standard being achieved and the steps necessary to move to a higher standard.
-If teachers are concerned about academic performance, they will in the first instance have a discussion with the student and if warranted, the tutor and Head of House will be notified.
+This feedback will inform them clearly about the progress being achieved and the steps necessary to move to a higher standard.
+If teachers are concerned about academic performance, they will in the first instance have a discussion with the student and if warranted, the tutor and Head of Year will be notified.

-In addition to the support available in school from teachers, school nurses, Head of Year and other school staff , there are also outside agencies that work with us to support the members of our sixth form.
+In addition to the support available in school from teachers, the school nurse, Head of Year and other school staff, there are also outside agencies that work with us to support the members of our sixth form.